-Removing a home button may allow Apple to squeeze in a large screen, but there are so many navigation items to include, users need to relearn everything they know about the iPhone.
-The developer of Overcast Marco Arment has a large job on his hands updating the app to work with the new Apple design on iPhone X. Changing the UI to work on gestures rather than buttons is all very well, but at the cost of hours of development time there are defiantly huge trade offs.
+Removing a home button may allow Apple to squeeze in a large screen, but their are so many navigation items to include, users need to relearn everything they know about the iPhone.
+The developer of Overcast Marco Arment has a large job on his hands updating the app to work with the iPhone X. Changing the UI to work on gestures rather than buttons is all very well, but at the cost of hours of development time there are defiantly huge trade offs.

 You could argue that this is too be expected when Apple change design, and it was a particularly painful experience for those that adopted the iPhone 6 plus early on.
 Unfortunately there is no argument against having to redesign the apps because Apple left a notch in the screen and didn’t design the UI around it.

 ”Design isn’t just about beauty, its about market relevance and meaningful results” - John Maeda, former president of the Rhode Island School Of Design